RAYMOND-ZHANG-1/Analyzing-Unicorn-Companies/README.md

 You have been given access to their unicorns database, which contains the following tables:

-dates
+# dates

 Column	            Description

-company_id ||	        A unique ID for the company.
+company_id,	        A unique ID for the company.

-date_joined	        The date that the company became a unicorn.
+date_joined,	        The date that the company became a unicorn.

-year_founded	      The year that the company was founded.
+year_founded,	      The year that the company was founded.

-funding
+# funding

 Column	Description
 company_id	A unique ID for the company.